Multi-Axis CNC Machining: 3-Axis vs 4-Axis vs 5-Axis Explained

 5-Axis Machine Architectures

-- 3+2 (Positional 5-Axis): Rotary axes position the workpiece at a specific angle, then lock; remaining operations use 3-axis motion.
-Simpler CAM programming, adequate for angled flat face machining.
+• 3+2 (Positional 5-Axis): Rotary axes position the workpiece at a specific angle, then lock; remaining operations use 3-axis motion.
+Simpler CAM ming, adequate for angled flat face machining.

 Key Advantages